At the present time, Data is the need of the world. Each day we are creating 2.5 quintillion bytes of data in the present era, and that’s huge.

 - Data value level: Sometimes, the same data objects have factual discrepancies among various data sources.
 This occurs when we obtain two data objects from different sources and they are identified as versions of each other.
 But, the value corresponding to their attributes differ.

 In this situation, we need to check for the completeness of the data.
-Also, we have to see the dependency and importance of the field (inconsistent field) to the desired result. furthermore, we need to proactively figure out bugs to ensure the consistency in the database.
+Also, we have to see the dependency and importance of the field (inconsistent field) to the desired result.
+Furthermore, we need to proactively figure out bugs to ensure consistency in the database.

 4- Variety of data